bm16ton/linux-4.14_16ton/README.md

 -	added more vids/pids for uss720 and plusb
 -	applied Krack patches to wpa/hostapd in tools/16ton, also 80/80 vht patch
 -	in tree framebuffer kernel for ax206 hacked mini digital picture frames, userland utility in tools/16ton
--	Newer/larger sdcard suppport on intel sdcard readers
+-	Newer/larger sdcard support on intel sdcard readers
 -	automatic bringup on acpi connected uart broadcom bt adapters
 -	more usb type C mux support
 -	Added new cpu compile optimizations for alot of cpu's.
 The atom option is using the old non -march atom